-The Learning Center at The Lexington School is pleased to announce that we are launching an outreach initiative that offers free early reading screenings to children in grades kindergarten to third grade.
+The Learning Center at The Lexington School is pleased to announce free early reading screenings to children in grades Kindergarten through third grade.
+Free and open to the public.

 WHAT PARENTS RECEIVE: